liyocee/pawame/django_graph/readme.md

 - Random Generator endpoint:
   - The endpoint is available at: `http://localhost:8000/api/v1/random/`
-  - Then you do a `POST` to this endpoint, a random number is generated, and the graph is automatically updated
+  - When you do a `POST` to this endpoint, a random number is generated, and the graph is automatically updated